-Using economic probabilistic dispatch modeling software, a least-cost resource portfolio can be determined for each of these scenarios.
-These are then analyzed and evaluated to understand the impacts over the study period.
+Using economic dispatch modeling software, a least-cost resource portfolio can be determined for each of these scenarios which can then be analyzed and evaluated.
 The future is unlikely to look exactly like any one of the scenarios created; therefore, it is important to know how well each portfolio performs under varying assumptions of the future.